dandyling/dandyling/README.md

 <div>
   <img style="margin-right:16px" src="https://res.cloudinary.com/dpyg8gfqr/image/upload/w_150,h_150/github/profile-pic.jpg" alt="Me trying the Super Mario jump" align="left" />

   <p>I am Dandy Ling.
 I am a Javascript developer and I loves to code.
-The picture on the left represents me trying the Super Mario jump 😝</p>
+The picture on the left represents me trying the Super Mario jump 😝.</p>
 </div>

 ## Anime to Front-end Developer

 As an adolescent, I loves anime.
-Afterwards, it brought me to interest such as playing RPG games.
-A journey to Japan about learning game development brought me in contact with web-technologies such as HTML5 and the canvas API.
+Afterwards, it brought me to interest such as playing RPG 🎮 games.
+A journey to Japan 🗾 about learning game development brought me in contact with web-technologies such as HTML5 and the canvas API.
 Today, I am doing front-end development for the web and mobile.

 ## Open Source Contribution

-I am a believer in open-source in the future of software development.
-Open-source are the public infrastructures that served the community.
-I am currently trying to work on
+I am a believer in open-source as the future of software development.
+Open-source are the public infrastructures that serves the community 🌍.
+Thus, I am currently trying to work on:

 1. 🏪 an open source e-commerce store to help small businesses
 2. 🎨 a design system for creating design tokens for developers

 ## Front-end and Startups

 I mostly build websites using front-end technology stacks such as React, Vue.js etc. I joined a couple of startups, so I am fluent with LEAN startup methodologies.
-I enjoyed building rapid prototypes and MVP and getting feedbacks from users to learn about how I can serve their needs.
+I enjoyed building rapid prototypes and MVP 🛠️ and getting feedbacks from users to learn about how I can serve their needs.
 I built a project for an NGO too.

 ## GitHub Stats